movingfox/comfy-blog/README.md

 ## Changelog

+### 1.15.0 / 02-02-2016
+* Change dependency on Comfortable Mexican Loveseat to be a minimum version

 ### 1.14.0 / 15-01-2016
 * New feature: A blog post can have a thumbnail that can be seen on the blogs posts index page